 In the process, we will reach out to some twenty diverse faith traditions, ten faith- and eco-based networks, and some forty congregations.

-Our Magenta House initiative:
+Our Magenta House Initiative:

 - Creates specific and highly visible models of change.
 By specific, we mean hyper-local street addresses.
 By visible, we mean places that stand out and signal a different kind of future – one that’s more conscious, more alive, and engaging.

-- Leverage community to get the job done.
+- Leverages community to get the job done.
 We unite the strength of old, established communities (like faith-based) with all the creativity of younger ones (say, communities of designers) to come together around big challenges.
 The synergies will be surprising – and amazing.

-Communicate about deadly serious matters with a light touch.
+- Communicates about deadly serious matters with a light touch.
 We are fond of quoting the marketing genius Alex Bogusky, who maintains that behavioral change has to be fun or else “nobody is going to do it.”